wireapp/wire-docs/src/understand/federation/api.rst

 request is meant for and the rest of the arguments are details of the HTTP request which must be made against the component.
 It intentionally supports a restricted set of parameters to ensure that the API is simple.

-The ``HTTPResponse`` object also intentionally restricts the response to status and body to ensure the API is simple and we do not leak headers across backends.
-The body must always be considered as json encoded without any compression.

 API From Components to Federator
 --------------------------------